ikcadrus/dutyhub/README.md

 ## Installation Process

+The contents of the application should be in a folder named todo-list

 - Install XAMPP tool version 3.3.0.
 - Place the application folder in the XAMPP tool directory named htdocs (\xampp\htdocs).
 - Launch the XAMPP tool.